amgill3/VaderPi/README.md

    - Press Enter
  - Create a name for the new vader - note: Use the prefix "vader-" before the name to ensure that the name is available. example: "vader-blackspace"
   - sudo aws s3 mb s3://'new vader name goes here'
+ - ifconfig wlan0
+  - Take note of the HWaddr along with the accosicated Pi (vader name)
+   - In some cases to setup wifi such as on a school network they will need this address to bypass web-sign in

 Open the file manager
  - Open scripts folder